-- before August 2017, you can view the following guide on how to interpret your statement of results for the test
+- before August 2017, you can view the results' guide at how to interpret your statement of results for the test

-- during or after August 2017, you can view the following guide on how to interpret the statement of test results.
+- during or after August 2017, you can view the results' guide at how to interpret the statement of test results.

 If an accessible version of the "How to interpret the statement of test results" document is required, please email ACER at firstname.lastname@example.org

 Some states and territories also require successful test results to complete your final practicum or to register and be employed as a teacher.
 Your higher education provider is required to pass on your results to the relevant teacher regulatory authorities.
 If you have graduated from an initial education program and have sat the test for registration purposes, the teacher regulatory authorities can verify your results with ACER.
 You should contact the teacher regulation authority in your state or territory to confirm their requirements.
-The Australasian Teacher Regulatory Authorities website (www.atra.edu.au) provides links to the state and territory teacher registration authorities.
+The Australian Institute for Teaching and School Leadership website (https://www.aitsl.edu.au/find-your-local-regulatory-authority) provides links to the state and territory teacher registration authorities.